But why?

 Let's cut to the chase.
 How much will it cost you?
 Expect to pay £290-310 for a single cover (the price will come down a tenner each if you take more than one), including measuring, staining, varnishing, delivery, fitting, painting radiator and VAT.
 Fit it yourself and save £50 for each cabinet.
 You will probably have to fit it yourself if you live too far outside Glasgow -- we don't like to travel.
 But we can organise delivery to you, even in deepest England.
 For delivery add a one-off cost of £50 whether taking one cover or three.
 The price for a painted MDF cover will cost £30 more than a timber-veneered version and you have to supply (or pay for) the paint if it isn't white, believe it or not.
 To get a good paint finish on MDF requires many coats and hours of work.

 When we fit you radiator cover, we scribe it to the wall.
 That is to say, we cut out the shape of your skirting boards on the cover and we plane the back edge of the shelf so that it follows your wall, even if the wall is quite uneven.
 The end result is a snug fit with only small gaps around the edges.
 But we also paint your radiator.
 Not just paint it to match the colour of the radiator cabinet, we also add some graining effects.
-Here you see a radiator that has already had an undercoat of emulsion.
-The next coat, here in shellac, is adding to the colour and creating streaks to mimic grain.
-Finally, there will be a coat of polyurethane varnish with colour added to match the colour even more closely.

 Our radiator cabinets are absolutely made to measure (the shelf will be about 80-90mm above the radiator, however high or low it has been mounted on the wall).
 They are not simply adjustable or come in several sizes, they are made to fit your radiator exactly.
 We can accommodate tight corners, odd sizes, nearness of window sills and door facings, access for thermostats or electrical sockets.
 For those who worry about heat loss, we can lag the underside of the shelf (which absorbs some of the heat) or insert brass or chrome grilles in the shelf to let out the heat trapped under the shelf more readily.
 Because they are handmade and completely bespoke, our covers are not cheap.
 And, what's more, even the design is bespoke.